Who Are Grocery Outlet Bargain Market Customers?

 A typical customer is a female in her upper 30s buying for a household of three.

-“Our core customer is the head of a family who works hard and stretches every dollar.” says Vice President of Marketing Melissa Porter.
+“Our core customer is the head of a family who works hard and stretches every dollar.” says Director of Marketing Mark Holz.
 “That customer has a family to feed and comes to the store often to fill up her pantry and fridge with quality, brand name items.
 This mom is serious about providing good food for her household and works hard at it.”

 The want customer, who chooses to live frugally, typically comes to the store once a month and shops for the experience.
 This customer is on the hunt for a bargain, and in Grocery Outlet they’ll find them everywhere.
 In addition to our core items, they’ll be WOW’d by huge discounts on things like organic coconut oil they saw at their local, higher-priced organic supermarket.
 Or perhaps a Napa Valley Zinfandel for $3.99 instead of the $27.99 they would pay at a liquor store.